manish978973/VLBA2_Apache_Gora/README.md

 ## DOWNLOADING AND INSTALLING THE PROJECT

-Download the appropriate Gora versions by clicking the following [link ](https://gora.apache.org/downloads.html).

-After downloading the source code of Gora we are good to install it
+Download the appropriate Gora versions by clicking the following [link ](https://gora.apache.org/downloads.html).After downloading the source code of Gora, we are good to install it

 `$ cd gora`